-Customization approaches can be broadly divided into configuration, which only involves changing flags, local configuration files, or API resources; and extensions, which involve running additional programs or services.
+Customization approaches can be broadly divided into configuration, which only involves changing command line arguments, local configuration files, or API resources; and extensions, which involve running additional programs, additional network services, or both.
 This document is primarily about extensions.

-Configuration files and flags are documented in the Reference section of the online documentation, under each binary:
+Configuration files and command arguments are documented in the Reference section of the online documentation, with a page for each binary:

-Flags and configuration files may not always be changeable in a hosted Kubernetes service or a distribution with managed installation.
-When they are changeable, they are usually only changeable by the cluster administrator.
+Command arguments and configuration files may not always be changeable in a hosted Kubernetes service or a distribution with managed installation.
+When they are changeable, they are usually only changeable by the cluster operator.
 Also, they are subject to change in future Kubernetes versions, and setting them may require restarting processes.
 For those reasons, they should be used only when there are no other options.

-Built-in Policy APIs, such as ResourceQuota, PodSecurityPolicies, NetworkPolicy and Role-based Access Control (RBAC), are built-in Kubernetes APIs.
-APIs are typically used with hosted Kubernetes services and with managed Kubernetes installations.
-They are declarative and use the same conventions as other Kubernetes resources like pods, so new cluster configuration can be repeatable and be managed the same way as applications.
-And, where they are stable, they enjoy a defined support policy like other Kubernetes APIs.
-For these reasons, they are preferred over configuration files and flags where suitable.
+Built-in policy APIs, such as ResourceQuota, NetworkPolicy and Role-based Access Control (RBAC), are built-in Kubernetes APIs that provide declaratively configured policy settings.
+APIs are typically usable even with hosted Kubernetes services and with managed Kubernetes installations.
+The built-in policy APIs follow the same conventions as other Kubernetes resources such as Pods.
+When you use a policy APIs that is stable, you benefit from a defined support policy like other Kubernetes APIs.
+For these reasons, policy APIs are recommended over configuration files and command arguments where suitable.

 Extensions are software components that extend and deeply integrate with Kubernetes.
 They adapt it to support new types and new kinds of hardware.